jorloicono/AF-COPILOT-NET/LABORATORIOS/LAB 1.md

 Visual Studio Code provides a seamless and customizable GitHub Copilot experience for developers.
 In this exercise you examine GitHub Copilot settings and explore the GitHub Copilot user interface in Visual Studio Code.

-This exercise should take approximately **25** minutes to complete.

-> **IMPORTANT**: To complete this exercise, you must provide your own GitHub account and GitHub Copilot subscription.
-If you don't have a GitHub account, you can <a href="https://github.com/" target="_blank">sign up</a> for a free individual account and use a GitHub Copilot Free plan to complete the exercise.
-If you have access to a GitHub Copilot Pro, GitHub Copilot Pro+, GitHub Copilot Business, or GitHub Copilot Enterprise subscription from within your lab environment, you can use your existing GitHub Copilot subscription to complete this exercise.

 ## Before you start

 Your lab environment must include the following: Git 2.48 or later, .NET SDK 9.0 or later, Visual Studio Code with the C# Dev Kit extension, and access to a GitHub account with GitHub Copilot enabled.